zVSciy/Florian-Friends-United-FFU/README.md

 ---
 ### Romania

-- The ZB-53 focus grant 2x 100% Infantry research bonus
+- The ZB-53 focus grant 1x 100% Infantry research bonus
 ---
 ### Bulgaria

 - added focuses which grants 2300 chromium in total
+---
+### Mongolia

+ - changes Legacy of the Khanate --> +10% attack and defense for special forces
+ - added focus "new artillery"
+ - added focus "new anti_tank"
+ - added focus "invite soviet army advisors"
 ---
 ### Sweden